Skellax/42Post-Cursus/libasm/README.md

   jg: condition rax > 0
   jne: condition rax != '\0'
-  jmp : use to move with differents instructions, you can create a loop thanks to the jump command for exemple.
+  jmp : use to move with differents instructions, you can create a loop thanks to the jump command for exemple. inc, dec : use to increment or decrement add, sub, mul, div : arithmetic +, -, *, /;
   syscall: use to call function system like write , exit or read (each function system  have a specific number)

 ex: rax, 60 ; 60 is the number to call exit function